-Freight and shipping is a pretty big topic for Amazon sellers, but it can become a complex one and in some cases its things like freight which can put a potential business owner off making the decision to take a slice of the Amazon FBA pie.
+Are you looking for the best freight forwarders for amazon fba?
+Freight and shipping is a pretty big topic for Amazon sellers, but it can be complex and, in some cases, its things like freight which can put a potential business owner off making the decision to take a slice of the Amazon FBA pie.

 To demystify the topic and give sellers enough information to navigate the field of freight and shipping, we have asked John Edmonds of Freightos to share a crash course on International Freight!
 Strap yourselves in, here it is:

 What’s your scariest freight horror story?
 Getting crushed by customs because of late paperwork?
 Hidden freight surcharges obliterating the profit margin?
 Container lost at sea (thousands a year)?
 Slow strangulation by Bills of Lading, 10+2 Filing and TPS reports – Office Space, anyone?